maksimkurb/keen-pbr/README.en.md

 ![workflow status](https://img.shields.io/github/actions/workflow/status/maksimkurb/keenetic-pbr/.github%2Fworkflows%2Fbuild-ci.yml?branch=main)
 ![release](https://img.shields.io/github/v/release/maksimkurb/keenetic-pbr?sort=date)

+> **keenetic-pbr** is not an official product of the **Keenetic** company and is in no way affiliated with it.
+This package is created by an independent developer and is provided "as is" without any warranty.
+Any questions and suggestions regarding the package can be submitted to the GitHub Issues page or the Telegram chat: https://t.me/keenetic_pbr.

 #### [> README на русском <](./README.md)

-Keenetic PBR is a utility for policy-based routing on Keenetic routers, enabling you to direct traffic according to specific routing policies based on domain lists and IP sets.

-It is configurable to integrate with `dnsmasq` for domain-based routing and utilizes `ipset` for routing control.
+**keenetic-pbr** is a policy-based routing package for Keenetic routers.

+Project Telegram chat (in Russian): https://t.me/keenetic_pbr

+With this package, you can set up selective routing for specified IP addresses, subnets, and domains.
+This is useful if you need to organize secure access to certain resources or selectively distribute traffic across multiple providers (e.g., traffic to site A goes through one provider, while other traffic goes through another).

+The package uses `ipset` to store a large number of addresses in the router's memory without significantly increasing load and `dnsmasq` to populate this `ipset` with IP addresses resolved by local network clients.

+To configure routing, the package creates scripts in the directories `/opt/etc/ndm/netfilter.d` and `/opt/etc/ndm/ifstatechanged.d`.

 ## Features

 - Domain-based routing via `dnsmasq`
-- IP-based routing via `ipset`
+- IP address-based routing via `ipset`
-- Customizable routing tables and priorities
+- Configurable routing tables and priorities
 - Automatic configuration for `dnsmasq` lists

 ## Installation (one-liner)